okl/danger-jawsome/README.md

 5. Type Homogenization Filters / Schema enforcement
 6. Static value injection

-Sandwiched around this pipeline, the end user can supply their own transformations- enabling the user to do any preprocessing they like, or any post processing.
-All of the steps in the above pipeline are optional but can be configured for convenience.

 ###### Extensibility

+Sandwiched around this pipeline, the end user can supply their own transformations- enabling the user to do any preprocessing they like, or any post processing, and by sandwiched, I do indeed mean that they can provide a function that takes a clojure map and return a clojure map before the 6 steps above run, and after the 6 steps above run.

+It's important to note that *Every step in the pipeline accepts a map and returns a map, nil, or false*

+This has two important implications:

+1. If `nil` or `false` is returned, it's assumed that this element should be filtered our and not make it into the final data set.
+2. A user should be careful when supplying his own transformation functions to ensure they do not return nils or falses when they mean to take no action.

 During this transformation phase, there are a number of places that a user may want to inject their own custom transformations, as this is